Difference Between Cajun and Creole Food

 1. Cajun cuisine originates from French-speaking Acadians who settled in Louisiana, while Creole cuisine is a blend of French, Spanish, African, and Native American influences.

-2. Cajun dishes often use a “holy trinity” of onions, bell peppers, and celery as a flavor base, while Creole dishes incorporate tomatoes as a key ingredient.
+2. Cajun dishes use a “holy trinity” of onions, bell peppers, and celery as a flavor base, while Creole dishes incorporate tomatoes as a key ingredient.

 3. Cajun cuisine tends to be rustic and heavily seasoned with spices, while Creole cuisine is more refined and characterized by a wider variety of ingredients and complex sauces.